for-the-new-order/for-the-new-order.github.io/_npcs/carter-foxwell.md

 ---
-title: Commander Carter Foxwell
+title: Carter Foxwell
-exerpt: Commander Carter Foxwell is a key NPC in the campaign...
+exerpt: Carter Foxwell is a key NPC in the campaign...
 display-description: false
 display-exerpt: true
 # display-attributes: true